amrkamal590/Invistigate_a_Dataset/README.md

 dtypes: datetime64[ns, UTC](2), float64(1), int64(8), object(3)
 memory usage: 11.8+ MB
 Data Cleaning
-Tip: Make sure that you keep your reader informed on the steps that you are taking in your investigation.
-Follow every code cell, or every set of related code cells, with a markdown cell to describe to the reader what was found in the preceding cell(s).
-Try to make it so that the reader can then understand what they will be seeing in the following cell(s).

 #now we need to filter the data we will work on it so lets drop the columns we wont use.
 df.drop(labels=["PatientId", "AppointmentID", 'AppointmentDay', 'ScheduledDay'],axis=1, inplace=True)